 9. My oldest brother Nathan Uebergang

 is was an Australian professional golfer.
 He got his 2009 Japanese tour card.
 I caddied for him once or twice.
 We were the twin towers amongst the little Japanese.
 You can visit his website here.
 He decided to go amateur again in 2020.
 Check his powerful swing in slow-mo:

 10. My youngest brother Matthew Uebergang got drafted to Fremantle Dockers in the AFL.
 A hamstring injury then botched surgery and knee injury saw his contract end after 2 years.
 He played for Glenelg Tigers in the SANFL league for many years after.
 Matt in 2021 joined Digital Darts as an SEO Manager.
 It’s so awesome to have the opportunity to work with him.
-Here’s a tackle from him:
+Here’s a tackle from the beast:

 12. An ant has more willpower than me.
 Is a Snickers bar in the fridge?
 I’ll eat it in next 5 minutes.
 The best way for me to do stuff and acquire habits is by setting up systems that make deviation difficult.